 Todi: a bit more highbrow, Todi puts on a medieval-themed Carnivale in historic center’s lovely piazza.
 A good choice for the 12-and-above contingency.

 Gubbio: one of my favorite towns in Umbria, any excuse is a good one to visit.
 Their Carnevale fete is heavy on the marching bands, which is always fun.
 (The last two Sundays of Carnival)

 San Sisto: a suburb of Perugia holds one of the biggest Carnevale parades in the city, complete with struffoli and chiacchiere (which they call frappe) bake-off.
 That’s why I’d go.
 (Final two Sundays of Carnival, plus Fat Saturday–the bake-off–and Fat Tuesday)

 Our monthly Italy Blogging Roundtable is talking about traditions this month!
-Take a look at posts by Jessica Spiegel and Alexandra Korey.
+Take a look at posts by Jessica Spiegel, Gloria, and Alexandra Korey.
 (If you missed the previous months, take a look here.)
 Welcome back to our table…come pull up a chair and join in on the conversation.